20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ## Assumptions made explicit

-In formalizing Ledger-Hedger, we had to make some assumptions,that were kept implicit in the paper, more explicit.
+In formalizing Ledger-Hedger, we had to make some assumptions, that were kept implicit in the paper, more explicit.

 ### Refined payoffs

 First of all, the payoff types had to be refined: Whereas for some actions such as $Confirm$ or $Exhaust$ it is very clear how much **Seller** gains, in cases such as $No-op$ the utility is not specified: If one supposes that in this case the payoff is simply 0 (no gas gets spent whatsoever), then **Buyer** would default to $Wait$ and $No-op$ all the time.
 We had to assume, then, that the transaction that **Buyer** wants to issue has some *intrinsic utility*.
 This is represents the desire for **Buyer** to see the transaction included in a block and is one of the main driver to use Ledger-Hedger in the first place.

 In our model, a transaction is defined as a record of type:

 ``` haskell
 data Transaction = Transaction
 { gasAllocTX    :: Gas